 Professional Elective Courses will be registered in Semesters V and VI.
 These courses are listed in groups called verticals that represent a particular area of specialisation / diversified group.
 Students are permitted to choose all the Professional Electives from a particular vertical or from different verticals.
 Further, only one Professional Elective course shall be chosen in a semester horizontally (row-wise).
 However, two courses are permitted from the same row, provided one course is enrolled in Semester V and another in semester VI.

 The registration of courses for B.E./B.Tech (Honours) or Minor degree shall be done from Semester V to VIII.
 The procedure for registration of courses explained above shall be followed for the courses of B.E/B.Tech (Honours) or Minor degree also.
-For more details on B.E./B.Tech (Honours) or Minor degree also.
+For more details on B.E./B.Tech (Honours) or Minor degree refer to the Regulations 2021, Clause 4.10.